Every year it seems to come up. Someone asks me what I am giving up for Lent.

 Not everyone can follow these strict requirements, and pregnant women, children, the elderly, and the sick are not required to do so.
 They are encouraged, however, to do as much as they can without causing themselves physical harm; good advice, actually, for everyone.

 When I first began fasting as a Ukrainian Catholic, I allowed myself oil for cooking and did not fast on weekends during the Great Fast.
-Eventually, however, I continued to fast on the weekends, breaking the fast only if I had a good reason.
+Eventually, however, I continued to abstain from meat, fish, dairy products, and alcohol on the weekends, allowing myself food cooked in oil and breaking this abstinence only if I had a good reason.

 Besides fasting from food and drink, Byzantines also are expected to increase their prayer and spiritual reading during the Fast and to give alms.